Maritime

 • State the project management lifecycle

-Course code: MUK-257
+Course code: MGM-129

 Course type: E-learning course

-Duration: 45 minutes
+Duration: 15 minutes

 Language: English

-Who is this course for?
+Who is the course for?

 Is previous experience required?

-How will this course benefit me?
+How will the course benefit me?

-How will this course benefit my company?
+How will the course benefit my company?

-What standards are referred to in this course?
+What standards are referenced in the course?

 Is there an assessment?